Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

-Help people reach their goals, usually by conducting coaching sessions via video call.
-You’ll also need to promote yourself in order to build up clients, and provide ongoing support to them in between sessions.
+An online coach can make a real difference in people’s lives by helping clients reach their goals, usually by conducting coaching sessions via video call.
+You’ll also need to promote yourself to build up clients and provide ongoing support to them in between sessions.

-A strong desire to genuinely help other people is a must, and you’ll need the marketing skill to build up an audience if you’re setting up shop on your own.
-Qualifications in this area exist, but note that they can range from genuinely useful to utterly meaningless!
+You’ll need a strong desire to genuinely help others and the marketing skill to build up an audience if you plan to start your own business.
+Qualifications exist, but note that they can range from genuinely useful to utterly meaningless!

-Not everyone looking for online jobs wants something full-time.
-With that in mind, here are some online side gigs – perfect for those just after a little extra cash, or as a complement to another job – as part of a portfolio career.
+Not everyone looking for online jobs wants a full-time post.
+With that in mind, here are some online side jobs – perfect for those just after a little extra money or as a part-time complement to another job – as part of a portfolio career.

 45. User Tester

-Companies are constantly rolling out new apps and websites, and need people to test them and give their opinion on functionality.
-Each test earns around $10 and takes 10-15 minutes.
-Be aware, however, that there’s not a constant stream of this work, so you cannot extrapolate this into a full-time income.
+Companies are constantly rolling out new apps and websites.
+They need people to test them and give their opinion on functionality.
+However, there’s not a constant stream of this work, so you can’t make this into a full-time income.

-None at all!
-Just the ability to clearly speak out your thoughts.
-It also helps not to be microphone or camera shy.
-You’ll test new websites and apps, often speaking your thoughts out loud while you are recorded (either audio or video).
+You’ll test new websites and apps in this side gig, often speaking your thoughts out loud while you are recorded (either audio or video).

 46. Survey Taker

-Love them or hate them, online surveys are very popular with people seeking entry-level online jobs.
-They don’t pay very well and can be very monotonous – but if you choose the right platforms, you can make a respectable side income.
+Love them or hate them, online surveys are very popular with people seeking entry-level online jobs to make money.

-Check out this article for some really handy tips on making the most out of surveys.
+Check out this article for some handy tips on making the most out of surveys.

 47. Ebay / Amazon / Facebook Seller